payfurl/phpsdk/README.md

 # Running tests

-To run the tests, ensure you have phpunit install.
+To run the tests, ensure you have phpunit installed.

 Then:
 - modify TestBase.php to set the <CardProviderId> and the <PrivateKey>.
-- run phpunit ChargeTest.php
+- run phpunit .